yxymit/DBx1000/README.md

 DBx1000
 =======

-DBx1000 is an single node OLTP database management system (DBMS).
+DBx1000 is a single node OLTP database management system (DBMS).
 The goal of DBx1000 is to make DBMS scalable on future 1000-core processors.
 We implemented all the seven classic concurrency control schemes in DBx1000.
 They exhibit different scalability properties under different workloads.

 The concurrency control scalability study is described in the following paper.